A conversation between architects and their clients

 John Ellway runs a small architectural practice with a love for creating places where people live, inspired by their stories of travel and family memories.
 His goal is to create simple functional buildings that delight and surprise through the control of light, shadow and landscape, with a focus on local materials, climate, and social relationships.

-His residential project Terrarium House won the Eleanor Cullis-Hill Award at the 2019 National Architecture Awards, as well as the Elina Mottram Award at state level, and regional house of the year.
+His residential project Terrarium House won the the Eleanor Cullis-Hill Award at the 2019 National Architecture Awards, also winning the Elina Mottram Award at state level and regional house of the year.
 In 2018 it won a Houses Award and was a finalist in the inaugural Dezeen Awards.
-In 2015, John participated in the annual Dulux Study Tour, travelling to Tokyo, London and Paris.
-He was educated at the Queensland College of Art, gaining a Bachelor of Design (B.Des) in 2001, and went on to complete a Master of Architecture (M.Arch) at the University of Queensland.
-Before working in architecture, John was an accomplished designer in the fields of graphic design, way-finding and product communication with a number of multi-disciplinary design companies in Australia and the UK.
+In 2021 the Three House project won Houses Magazine’s House of the Year.
+In 2022 Cascade House won a National Architecture Award and a Houses Award.
+In 2015 John participated in the annual Dulux Study Tour travelling to Tokyo, London and Paris.

+John was educated at the Queensland College of Art, gaining a Bachelor of Design in 2001, and went on to complete a Master of Architecture at the University of Queensland.
+Before working in architecture, John was an accomplished designer working in the fields of graphic design, 3D design and wayfinding, with a number of multidisciplinary design companies in Australia and the UK.